pingcap/br/tests/README.md

 Run `make integration_test` to execute the integration tests.
 This command will

+1. Build `br`
-1. Check that all 7 executables exist.
+2. Check that all 6 required executables and `br` executable exist
 3. Execute `tests/run.sh`

-If the first steps are done before, you could also run `tests/run.sh` directly.
+If the first tow steps are done before, you could also run `tests/run.sh` directly.
 This script will

 1. Start PD, TiKV, TiDB and TiKV-Importer in background with local storage